mobeets/midi2video/README.md

 __How it works__:

-Running `python midi2video.py` loads up all `.mp4` files in `data/`, and plays one of them on loop.
-If you have a midi controller plugged in, pressing different notes will change the video being played.
+Running `python midi2video.py` loads up all `.mp4` files in `data/`, and plays one of them each time you play a note on a connected midi controller.

 Options: